 Certificated Enforcement Agency

-If you have received a Compliance Letter from a Certificated Enforcement Agency (use to be known as Bailiffs) then you can either:
+If you've received a compliance letter from a Certificated Enforcement Agency (previously known as bailiffs) then you can:

-- contact them on the telephone number provided to make arrangements for payment.
-They are unable to discuss details of a Penalty Charge Notice with you
+- contact them on the telephone number provided to make arrangements for payment - they are unable to discuss details of a penalty charge notice (PCN) with you

-- make an out of time witnes statement, if you meet any of the following conditions:
+- make an out of time witness statement, if you meet any of the following conditions:

 - you didn't receive the Notice to Owner (parking contravention)

-- you made representation about the penalty charge to the enforcing authority concerned within 28 days of service of the Notice to Owner, but did not receive a rejection notice
+- you made representation about the PCN to the enforcing authority concerned within 28 days of service of the Notice to Owner, but did not receive a rejection notice

-- you appealed to the Parking/Traffic Adjudicator against the local authority's decision to reject my representation, within 28 days of service of the rejection notice, but have had no response to my appeal
+- you appealed to the Parking/Traffic Adjudicator against the local authority's decision to reject your representation, within 28 days of service of the rejection notice, but have had no response to your appeal

-- The penalty charge has been paid in full to the Brighton & Hove City Council.
+- the PCN has been paid in full to the Brighton & Hove City Council

 Make an out of time witness statement